dentarg/auth0-blog/_posts/2018-01-23-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   constructor(private auth: AuthService) { }

   ngOnInit() {
-    this.auth.handleAuth();
+    this.auth.handleLoginCallback();
   }

 }
 ```

 All our callback component needs to do is show the `LoadingComponent` while the `AuthService`'s `handleAuth()` method executes.
-The `handleAuth()` method will parse the authentication hash, get the user's profile info, set their session, and redirect to the appropriate route in the app.
+The `handleLoginCallback()` method will parse the authentication hash, get the user's profile info, set their session, and redirect to the appropriate route in the app.

 ### Auth Guard